lgtm-migrator/fetch/README.md

 These functions, known as `Combinator`s, either change how the request should be built up, or tell the response how it could get parsed.
-Comparing to the middleware solution, this fully utilizes the type system, i.e., where has been modified and what should be expected is now completely reflected in the type signature, without having to dive into the source code and worrying about side effects.
+Comparing to the middleware solution, this fully utilizes the type system, i.e., where has been modified and what should be expected is now fully reflected in the type signature, without having to dive into the source code and worrying about side effects.